Monday, December 23, 2024

 Secondly, a venture loan for the development of a Russian fintech company in the amount of $20 million was issued a year earlier by the American investment fund Argentem Creek Partners (ACP), well-known in Ukraine.
 According to ACP's website, the loan was the fund's largest-ever Series A venture capital loan to a technology company in the Philippines and catapulted Salmon to become one of the fastest-growing fintech companies in Southeast Asia.

-It is interesting that even French journalists have not forgotten that with the outbreak of the war in Ukraine, ACP, founded by Daniel Chapman, as they write “an American entrepreneur with extensive connections in the Russian-speaking world,” is positioning itself with great enthusiasm as a leading investor in Ukraine.
+Interestingly, even French journalists have not forgotten that with the outbreak of the war in Ukraine, ACP, founded by Daniel Chapman, as they write, “an American entrepreneur with extensive connections in the Russian-speaking world,” has been positioning itself with great enthusiasm as a leading investor in Ukraine.
 Moreover, both in the circles of the Ukrainian government and in the international arena.

 Therefore, according to journalists, his financing of an openly Russian project looks more than strange.